Principal bundles under reductive groups: Transitive affine groupoids with base the spectrum of a field

+If $k'$ is an extension of $k$, it will often be convenient to refer for example to a groupoid over $\Spec(k')$ as a groupoid over $k'$.
+Similarly we often write for example $H^1(k',G)$ for $H^1(\Spec(k'),G)$.

-A transitive groupoid over $X$ is faithfully flat over $X \times_k X$, as follows by reducing after base change and pullback to the case where it is constant.
-Similarly, if $F$ is a transitive affine groupoid over a non-empty $k$\nd scheme $\overline{S}$ and $P$ is a principal $F$\nd bundle over $X$, then $P$ is affine and faithfully flat over $X \times_k \overline{S}$.
-We note that any filtered inverse system of schemes affine and faithfully flat over some base scheme is faithfully flat over the base: the flatness is clear, while the surjectivity reduces after passing to fibres to the case where the base is the spectrum of a field, when it suffices to note that if $1 = 0$ in a filtered colimit of rings $A_\lambda$, then $1 = 0$ in some $A_\lambda$.
-Given a filtered inverse system of transitive affine principal bundles $(F_\lambda,P_\lambda)$ over $(X,\overline{S})$, it follows in particular from this and \eqref{e:PJmorph} that $\lim_\lambda P_\lambda$ is a principal $\lim_\lambda G_\lambda$\nd bundle over $X$.
+A $k$\nd scheme is non-empty if and only if it is faithfully flat over $k$ if and only if its structural morphism is $fpqc$ covering.

+Recall that small limits of schemes affine over a scheme $S$ exist and are affine over $S$.
+If $(f_\lambda)$ is a filtered inverse system of morphisms over $S$ of schemes affine over $S$, and if each $f_\lambda$ is faithfully flat, then $\lim_\lambda f_\lambda$ is faithfully flat: the flatness is clear and for the surjectivity it suffices to note after passing to fibres that if $1 = 0$ in a filtered colimit of rings $A_\lambda$, then $1 = 0$ in some $A_\lambda$.

+Let $K$ be a transitive affine groupoid over $X$.
+As in Section~\ref{s:transgrpd}, there exists an extension $k'$ and an $fpqc$ covering morphism $X' \to X_{k'}$ such that the pullback of $K_{k'}$ onto $X'$ is a constant groupoid in $k'$\nd schemes.
+Thus $K$ is faithfully flat over $X \times_k X$.
+Further any two fibres of the group scheme $K^\mathrm{diag}$ over $X$ in an extension of $k$ become isomorphic after some extension of scalars.

-It has been seen at the end of Section~\ref{s:transgrpd} that if $X$ is the spectrum of a field and $K$ is a transitive affine groupoid of finite type over $X$, then the quotient $K/K'$ exists for any transitive affine subgroupoid of $K$.
+The limit in the category of pregroupoids over $X$ of a filtered inverse system of transitive affine groupoids over $X$ exists and is a transitive affine groupoid.

-For the proof of Theorem~\ref{t:neutral} below, we require in a particular case descent for schemes which need not be relatively affine.
-Suppose that $X$ is a non-empty scheme over an \emph{algebraically closed} field $k$.
-Then any descent datum from $X$ to $k$ on a scheme of finite presentation over $X$ is effective.
-This can be seen by reducing first to the case where $X$ is affine, and then to the case where $X$ is of finite type over $k$ and hence has a $k$\nd point, where it is clear.
-For Theorem~\ref{t:neutral}, we need in particular the following fact, which follows easily: if $G$ is $k$\nd group, then pullback along the structural morphism of $X$ defines an equivalence from the category of $G$\nd schemes of finite type to the category of $G_{[X]}$\nd schemes of finite presentation.